-Students are required to major in Liberal Arts and concentrate in Women's, Gender & Sexuality Studies (WGS).
+Students are required to major in Liberal Arts and concentrate in Women's, Gender & Sexuality Studies.
 This means students are allowed more interdisciplinary freedom when selecting their academic paths.
-Most students who concentrate in WGS decide to earn a double major because of the program's interdisciplinary nature.
+Most students who concentrate in WGSS decide to earn a double major because of the program's interdisciplinary nature.
 For more information, visit the catalog on how to obtain a degree with two majors or graduating with two degrees.

-Required courses for the B.A. in Liberal Arts with a Concentration in WGS
+Required courses for the B.A. in Liberal Arts with a Concentration in WGSS

 As a student pursuing a Bachelor of Arts (B.A.) in Liberal Arts with a Concentration in Women's, Gender & Sexuality Studies, you will be required to complete 36 hours of course work, including: